mksaraf/kubernetes-lab-tutorial/content/secure.md

   * kubelet
   * kube-proxy

-We are not going to secure the controller manager and the scheduler since we suppose they run tied togheter to the api server on the same master node.

-*Note: securing an existing cluster can be a potentially destructive task.
-In this tutorial we assume to setup a secure cluster from scratch.
+*Note: in this tutorial we are assuming to setup a secure cluster from scratch.
 In case of a cluster already running, remove any configuration and data before to try to implement these instructions.*

 ## Create Certification Authority certificate and key
 On any Linux machine install OpenSSL, create a folder where store certificates and keys